johanneshagspiel/GCode-Modifier/README.md

 This should have created a new folder in `src` called `pyinstaller`.
 The executable can be then be found at `src/pyinstaller/dist/main.exe`

+If you want to import this project and resolve all the dependencies associated with it, it is assumed that you have already installed [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
+Re-create the original `GCode-Modifier` environment from the `environment.yml` file with this command:

+	conda env create -f environment.yml

+Activate the new environment:

+	conda activate GCode-Modifier

+Lastly, check that the new environment was installed correctly:

+	conda env list

 ## Licence

 The G-Code Modifier is published under the MIT licence, which can be found in the [LICENSE](LICENSE) file.